peterbmarks/P3ST_Xiao/Readme.md

 * Set board to Raspberry Pi Pico -> Seeed XIAO RP2040
 * Plug the board in to USB while holding the boot button
 * Choose "UF2 Port" for the serial port
+* I've added a built binary.
+If you plug the board in with the boot button down it will mount as a disk drive.
+Drag the .uf2 file to it to program.

 ## Serial debug message example